shirne/shirne_dialog/README.md

 ## Notice

-You must initialize ShirneDialogTheme on theme.extensions in flutter version 3.0.0
+You must initialize ShirneDialogTheme on theme.extensions between flutter version 3.0.0 - 3.0.4

+Above 3.0.5 dialog will use default theme when not provide in ThemeData.extends

 ## Preview